pudly/schmopera-hugo/content/articles/montezuma.md

 When we think of "exotic" operas - _Carmen_, Madama Butterfly, _The Pearl Fishers_ - we often think of a score that reflects the musical aesthetic of somewhere very far away.
 But Vivaldi's _Montezuma_ - also titled _Motezuma_, in a spelling variance that reflects the many versions of the Aztec's name - sounds like something entirely Italian in origin, as though it could tell a story of a Roman Emperor or deity from Greek Mythology.

+If we're feeling generous, we could speculate that Vivaldi purposefully opted to give _Montezuma_ the same musical aesthetic as he did his operas based on Italian epic poetry or Greek mythology, making the statement that

+**Vivaldi style is inescapable, just like the formula of opera and doomed lovers**

 \****

 Other composers wrote operas based on the the last years of Moctezuma II's life, full of history as they were; Carl Heinrich Graun, a big name in his day among German composers writing Italian opera, wrote his *Montezuma* in 1755, and Czech composer Josef Mysliveček